jamig7/imgdownload/README.md

 # imgdownload
-A really bad script to download all images from a website.
+A really bad Python script to download all images from a website.
 I was bored.

 ## Why you should use it (what works)
 - You shoudln't